WHAT'S YOUR BRIDAL STYLE?

-The Regency era was noted for it's achievement in arts, architecture, elegance and social etiquette and was considered to be about 1795 to 1837.
+The Regency era was noted for its achievement in arts, architecture, elegance, and social etiquette and was considered to be about 1795 to 1837.
 Six of Jane Austen's novels were written during this time.
-Romanticism is the key ingrediant!
-A Regency wedding will surely explode in romantic notions, an abundancy of flowers, proper etiquette and a smidgeon of fanciful whimsy.
+Romanticism is the key ingredient!
+A Regency wedding will surely explode in romantic notions, an abundance of flowers, proper etiquette, and a smidgeon of fanciful whimsy.

 -- Empire dresses (high waists and graceful lines)

 -- Jane Austen

 -- gilded antique books

 Dress: Jo Jo Shop

 Invitations: Gilded Swan Paperie